carbonplan/research/articles/stripe-reports-insights/index.md

 # Insights from our first set of project reports

-At CarbonPlan we evaluate carbon removal projects, programs, and technologies.
-We believe that carbon removal (or “negative emissions”) will play an important role in addressing the climate crisis, but that success requires a culture of rigor, transparency, and accountability.
-For us, getting the details right matters — as it does for the many inventors, scientists, entrepreneurs, and activists who work to make climate solutions a reality.
+At CarbonPlan we analyze carbon removal projects, programs, and technologies.
+We believe that carbon removal (or "negative emissions") will play an important role in addressing the climate crisis, and we want to help engender a culture of openness, transparency, and accountability.
+Our hope is that sharing data and insights can benefit the field as a whole, and complement the work of the inventors, scientists, entrepreneurs, and activists who are making climate solutions a reality.

 In March 2020, we partnered with Stripe to perform our first independent analysis of carbon removal projects.
 As part of its [Negative Emissions Purchase](), Stripe solicited a wide range of project proposals, and to help encourage transparency in the field, they required that all proposals be made public.
 We received early access to these now-public proposals to perform an independent analysis, the results of which we are releasing to launch our public database of project reports.

-We are grateful to Stripe for prioritizing transparency, and to the many organizations and individuals who prepared these public applications.
+We are grateful to Stripe for encouraging transparency, and to the many organizations and individuals who prepared these public applications.
 Making this information available offers the broader climate community a chance to grow and improve over time.

 This article summarizes our major takeaways from our analysis.
 For additional detail, check out our [project reports](/reports) and the [terms of our engagement](#terms-of-engagement) with Stripe.
 Please note that this is independent work that only represents CarbonPlan’s views, not those of Stripe or any other organizations.